kadimetla/doc-adk-training/training/module08-intro-to-tools/lab.md

 5.  **Run the agent** from your main `adk-training` directory using the `adk web researcher-agent` command.
 6.  **Test the agent** by asking it a question about a recent event (e.g., "Who won the last major sports championship?").
 7.  **Verify** that the `google_search` tool was used by inspecting the "Trace" view in the Dev UI.

+### Self-Reflection Questions
+- Why is it important to explicitly instruct the agent *when* to use the `google_search` tool?
+What might happen if you just gave it the tool with no instructions?
+- The `google_search` tool requires a Vertex AI configuration.
+Why do you think this is a requirement, as opposed to using a simple Google AI Studio API key?
+- How does giving an agent access to real-time information fundamentally change the kinds of problems it can solve compared to an agent that only relies on its internal knowledge?